ubermachine/AlgorithmsInJavascript/Sorting/README.md

 7. Radix Sort
 8. Shell Sort

-Out of these algorithms Merge sort,quick sort,Heap sort and shell sort algorithms are said to be efficient sorting algorithms with average O(n log n)
+Out of these algorithms Merge sort,quick sort,Heap sort and shell sort algorithms are said to be efficient sorting algorithms with average Big O of (n log n)